Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 WordPress allows you to set short and attractive permalinks (URL)

 Compared to other CMS platforms, it is relatively easy to edit permalinks with WordPress.
-Have you see URL something like the following:
+Have you see a URL something like the following:

-The URL has included date which makes it less professional.
+The URL has included the date which makes it less professional.
 With WordPress, you can easily change the permalink and include your primary keyword.